 Academic Excellence for All

 At Applewild, all students are challenged academically, are valued as individuals, and are encouraged to pursue academic excellence and their individual interests.
-Applewild School offers an intensive, well rounded ELL program for international students and non-native English speaking students in grades kindergarten through eight.
+Applewild School offers an intensive, well-rounded ELL program for international students and non-native English speaking students in grades K–8.

 English Language Learners (ELL) Program

-In grades 6-8 (our Upper School), students take ELL each day in place of our English class.
-This course is an intensive, challenging English language learner class.
-Course content focuses on students’ English speaking, listening, reading, and writing skills, as well as literature and grammar at appropriate levels.
-Instead of taking a world language, students have several Language Waiver classes per week with a Learning Support Teacher.
-In this part of our ELL program, academic language and content is emphasized to ensure understanding and support students’ progress.
+In grades 6–8 (our Upper School), students attend an ELL class each day in place of our traditional English class.
+The ELL course content focuses on developing students’ English speaking, listening, reading, and writing skills.
+Students are also exposed to literature and grammar at appropriate levels.
+In addition, in place of an additional world language, students attend several Directed Studies classes per week with a Learning Support Teacher.
+In the Directed Studies component of our ELL program, academic language and content is emphasized to ensure comprehension and to support students’ progress.

 We welcome students of all nationalities to join our inclusive community.
 Please complete our user-friendly online application and select International Application.